juanmiguelalva/JuanMiguelAlva/README.md

 - 📫 **How to reach me:** **juanmiguelalvabellido@gmail.com**

-- 📄 **Know about my experiences:** My experience in application development has allowed me to gain extensive experience in analyzing and resolving technological problems.
-In this way, I've developed skills in problem identification, decision-making, and implementation of effective solutions.
-Furthermore, my constant update in the latest trends and advances in information technology, coupled with my knowledge in quality management and information security, are fundamental to ensuring innovative, efficient, reliable, and high-quality technological solutions.
+- 📄 **Know about my experiences:** My application development experience has developed my problem-solving skills, decision-making abilities, and solution implementation expertise.
+I keep abreast of IT trends, quality management and information security are crucial to achieve innovative, effective and reliable solutions.

-- ⚡ **Fun fact:** I'm passionate about graphic design and other visual expression forms, and I believe they complement my experience in application development.
-In fact, designing intuitive and effective user interfaces is crucial in the development of technological solutions by improving the end-user experience when using an application or website.
+- ⚡ **Fun fact:** I'm passionate about graphic design and its role in user-friendly application development.

 <h3 align="left">Connect with me:</h3>
 <p align="left">